ReceiptManager/receipt-parser-server/README.md

 pip install -r requirements.txt
 ```

 If you have not pip installed.
-Use `apt-get install python python-pip`.
+Use your favorite package manager to install `python` and `python-pip`.
 Now, generate new ssl certficates.
 First generate an new file called `.private_key` and
 type your favorite password.
 ```